DevCisse/Reverse/README.md

-# JsSiteTemplate
+# Reverse
-A template for JS coding challenges
+A JavaScript coding challenge that reverses a string